argonautproject/scheduling/source/pages/patient-scheduling.md

 ### Subscribe for Schedule Change Notifications
 {:.no_toc}

-The third-party application subscribes to the FHIR Scheduler to receive notifications of schedule changes for the "lowest schedulable entity".
-This may be a provider, facility, device, etc depending on the system.
-The notification of the schedule change informs the client which slots to prefetch to update their slot data and the notification triggers SHALL include:
+The third-party application subscribes to the FHIR Scheduler to receive notifications of schedule changes for the  a provider, facility, device, etc depending on the system.
+The notification of the schedule change informs the client which slots to prefetch to update their slot data.
+For example, Provider X has 6 new appointments booked triggering the FHIR Scheduler to send 6 notifications to the subscriber.
+The notification triggers are based upon the Slot events and SHALL include:

-- Changes to the schedule for the "lowest schedulable entity"
+  1. Slots that are open to prefetching have a change of status
-- Visit type changes
+  1. Slots that are open to prefetching have a change of visit type
-- Changes in availability of a service for third party scheduling
+  1. Slots that were previously open to prefetching are no longer open to prefetching

- The time horizon is determined by the client and events beyond it would be discarded.
-Note this can be considered a notification feed and there are several architectures to implement it such as using a "feed handler" as a intermediary system.
+and MAY include additional triggers.
+Note that the notification payload is the Schedule resource associated with the Slot that triggered the event.
+A "hearbeat" notification should also be sent with a site specific frequency and should not contain a payload.

  {% include img.html img="diagrams/Slide43.png" caption="Figure 1: Subscribe for Schedule Change Notifications" %}